wherobots/wbc-examples/README.md

 ## Wherobots open data

 Wherobots open data catalog below is only accessible by the pro edition users.
 All data are preproccessed and stored in SedonaDB Havasu table format.
+Detailed description about Wherobots open data is available on [Wherobots documentation website](https://docs.wherobots.services/latest/tutorials/opendata/introduction/).

 ```
 +----------------+